Caliente, Nevada: Attractions

-Outdoor Recreation
+Outdoor recreation

 Caliente is home to extensive outdoor recreation opportunities.
 As of mid-2020, there are approximately 30 miles of purpose-built singletrack mountain bike trail in and around town, bringing mountain bikers from across the country to enjoy the wild, isolated Nevada desert.
 There are thousands of miles of motorized off-road track and trail, and several large motorized races and events are hosted in Caliente each year.
 Rainbow Canyon and Big Rocks Wilderness offer a wide variety of rock climbing routes, while nearby Eagle Valley Reservoir boasts fishing and boating.

 FLDS controversy

 According to testimony given in the criminal case, Utah v.
 Warren Jeffs, the Hot Springs Motel located in Caliente is the site of several forced marriages between under-aged girls and older men.
 The hotel was owned and operated by members of the Fundamentalist Church of Jesus Christ of Latter-Day Saints (FLDS Church).
 This was verified in grand jury testimony involving the trial Arizona v.
 Warren Jeffs.
-Warren Jeffs was the leader of the polygamous FLDS Church, and before his capture was on the FBI Ten Most Wanted Fugitives list.
+Jeffs was the leader of the polygamous FLDS Church, and before his capture was on the FBI Ten Most Wanted Fugitives list.
 The motel was sold to a Las Vegas company in 2004.